Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2019-27-02-Basic-Buffer-Overflow/badchars_end.png)

-So. all characters from 0x01 to 0xFF, except 0x00, 0x0A and 0x0D, are correctly represented.
+So. all characters from 0x01 to 0xFF, except for 0x00, 0x0A and 0x0D, are correctly represented.

 6. Find the return address
 Calculate op code of jmp esp using nasm_shell.rb: